ishita813/BEEE-LAB--COURSE/Program-1/README.md

-This file contains the program 1 of the course whcih includes following things given below:
+This file contains the program 1 of the course which includes following things given below:
 Aim
 Code
 Documentation